Elazrod56/tiktok_json_analyzer/README.md

 If you get another error, feel free to open an Issue (or a PR if you have a solution)

+## Binaries

+- The Linux binary was compiled on Arch Linux 64-bit with Rust 1.70.0.
+It should work on any Linux though.
+- The Windows binary was compiled on Windows 11-64bit with Rust 1.69.0.
+It should work on Windows 10 though.

+>NOTE : I don't have access to Windows anymore, so I could not compile the newer version of the program for it.
+The .exe file in Release 1.1 is not up to date and does not implement the DM counting functionality.
+Don't hesitate to compile it with `cargo build --release` and to send it to me, so that I can publish it.

+If the binaries do not run on your machine, consider compiling the code yourself.

 ## For contributors

-If you want to contribute to this project, you can contact me on Discord (Elazrod#7500) or open a PR.
+If you want to contribute to this project, you can contact me on Discord (elazrod#7500) or open a PR.
 I'll be happy to collaborate with you.